Sedation Dentistry - Cary, NC

 Oral sedation (a prescription medication you take prior to your appointment) typically lasts between 2 and 4 hours.
 However, this can vary from person to person, depending on a variety of factors.
 If oral sedation is right for you, we'll recommend that you take the day off to relax and recover.

 Do I Need To Have Someone Drive Me Home From My Appointment?

-Since nitrous oxide wears off within minutes, you can drive yourself to and from your appointment.
 If you're using oral conscious sedation, you must have someone drive you.
 Although you’ll be awake when you leave, you’ll feel quite groggy for several hours, which makes driving unsafe.